gustavolendimuth/gustavolendimuth/README.md

 I'm a **Full-Stack Developer** with a background in **Graphic Design**, currently advancing my skills at [Trybe](https://www.betrybe.com/).
 I'm passionate about technology and I'm excited to bring my design expertise into the world of programming.

-💼 In my past life, I was a graphic designer at Rip Curl, where I helped to create designs that engaged and inspired customers around the world.

 ---

 ## 🛠️ Technical Skills